segmentio/segment-docs/src/connections/destinations/catalog/stories/index.md

 ## Track

-A [`track`](https://segment.com/docs/spec/track/) call will be sent to Stories as a new event on a user’s timeline to keep a track of user actions.
+[`track`](https://segment.com/docs/spec/track/) calls are sent to Stories as a new event on a user’s timeline to keep a track of user actions.
 `userId` is a **required** property to assign the call to a specific user. `name` is a recommended field that helps identify the event characteristics but not required.
 An example server-side call: